erenaktuerk/energy-predict/README.md

 pip install -r requirements.txt

-	4. Make sure that the dataset (energy_consumption.csv) is placed in the data folder.
+	4. Ensure the dataset (energy_consumption.csv) is placed in the data folder.

 Usage

-Once the environment is set up, you can train the model and use it for predictions.

 Training the Model